kaviarjs/core/DOCUMENTATION.md

 });
 ```

 Initialisation process prepares and initialiases all the bundles registered inside it.
-You can regard Bundles as groups of independent logic or strongly separated concerns.
+You can regard your `Bundles` as groups of independent logic or strongly separated concerns.

 ## Dependency Injection

-We never instantiate via `new` we only fetch instances of our services through the container.
+We never instantiate via `new` we only fetch instances of our services through the container, and there's only one container which is provided by the `Kernel`.
 Below we show-case a super simple way how we can use dependency injection between services

 ```typescript
 import { Service } from "@kaviar/core";